Lesson video

 This is something you may find a little bit tricky, but I hope you find it really interesting as well.

-This sort of thing is the reason why screens on televisions, phones, computers are able to make us see all the different colours.
+This sort of thing is the reason why screens on televisions, phones, computers are able to make us see all the different colors.

-And by sending out different amounts of those three colours, they can make us think we're seeing light of any different colour from the spectrum and some colours that aren't in the spectrum too.
+And by sending out different amounts of those three colors, they can make us think we're seeing light of any different color from the spectrum, and some colors that aren't in the spectrum too.

 So I have a longer task for you.